-AI Photo Missing Film Grain: 5 Steps to Real Analog Look
+AI Photo Has No Film Grain: 5 Fixes for a Real Analog Look

-You prompt 35mm film photograph of a coffee shop and the output is suspiciously clean — perfectly smooth gradients, zero grain, dead pixels of pure color in shadows.
-It reads as a CG render of a photo rather than an actual photo.
-This is a model-defaults problem: SDXL, Flux, and Midjourney v6+ all bias toward smooth rendering because their training data is heavy on cleaned-up stock photos and digital images.
-Real grain — the random luminance noise from silver halide crystals or high-ISO sensors — has to be explicitly summoned.
+You prompt 35mm film photograph of a coffee shop and the output is suspiciously clean: perfectly smooth gradients, zero grain, flat blocks of pure color in the shadows.
+It reads as a CG render of a photo, not an actual photo.
+This is a model-defaults problem.
+SDXL, Flux (including FLUX.2), and Midjourney all bias toward smooth rendering because their training data leans heavily on cleaned-up stock photos and digital images.
+Real grain, the random luminance noise from silver-halide crystals or a high-ISO sensor, has to be summoned explicitly.

 Common causes